stark-cad/stark/README.md

     `tools/g-api.sh`.
 Check that there are two lines of output, both ending in "vulkan".
 If not, run `tools/g-api.sh vulkan`.

-    Run `vulkaninfo | grep 'Version:'`.
-If the version shown is below 1.2, you need an updated graphics driver to continue.

     Run `rustup update` to ensure that an up-to-date Rust toolchain is present.
 Compile STARK by running `cargo build`.